Northern-Moose/newsaggregator/README.md

 # NewsAggregator

-News aggregator that integrates with Facebook and Tumblr.
+News aggregator that integrates with a variety of different content APIs.

 ## Team